lukechampine/ply/README.md

 codegen suck a bit less.
 You don't need to grapple with magic annotations or `go generate`; you can just start using `filter` and `reduce` as though Go had always supported them.

+**What are the downsides of this approach?**

+The most obvious is that it's less flexible; you can only use the functions and methods that Ply provides.
+Another annoyance is that since they behave like builtins, you can't pass them around as first-class values.
+Fortunately this is a pretty rare thing to do, and it's possible to work around it in most cases.
+(For example, you can wrap the call in a `func`.)

+The usual codegen downsides apply as well: slower compilation, larger binaries, less helpful error messages.
+Your build process will also be more complicated, though hopefully less complicated than writing template code and using `go generate`.
+The fact of the matter is that *there is no silver bullet*: every implementation of generics has its downsides.
+Do your research before deciding whether Ply is the right approach for your project.

 **What if I want to define my own generic functions, though?**